D-Day 75th Anniversary: Trump, Macron And Other Leaders Mark A Historic Day

 In his speech, Macron pointedly linked the fight for freedom in World War II to longstanding alliances.

 "We shall never cease to perpetuate the alliance of free people," Macron said, citing the creation of the United Nations at the end of the war.
-He added, "That is what the United States did when it created the North Atlantic Treaty Organization.
+He added: "That is what the United States did when it created the North Atlantic Treaty Organization.
 That is what, a few years later, the leaders of Europe did in bringing about the European Union."

-The lessons of Colleville-sur-mer and of World War II, Macron said, have taught us that liberty and democracy are inseparable.
+The lessons of Colleville-sur-Mer and of World War II, Macron said, have taught us that liberty and democracy are inseparable.

 Macron and Trump left the ceremony together, visiting the nearby cemetery with their wives.
 The two leaders met again later in the day for lunch.